nagyist/opendialog-dev-environment/README.md

 * run `php artisan user:create` to create a user
 * run `php artisan webchat:setup` to setup default values for webchat
 * run `php artisan schema:init` to setup the Dgraph schema
-* run `php artisan specification:import` to import the existing conversations, messages and intents
+* run `php artisan specification:import -y -a` to import and activate the existing conversations, messages and intents
 * run `yarn install` and `yarn run dev` to setup the admin interface